 Located right on the clean Santa Monica sand, this hotel offers outstanding ocean views, surf sounds and cottage-style beachfront rooms.
 Custom luxury beach decor permeates this plush hotel, as do the beautiful, ostensibly three-dimensional paintings depicting the days of Santa Monica in the 1930s.
-Its proximity to the surf makes it the ideal choice for those who wish to sleep to the sound of crashing waves.
-Dining choices include 1 Pico, a premier Los Angeles area restaurant, and The Living Room, which features a daily happy hour.
+Its proximity to the surf makes it the ideal choice for those who wish to sleep to the sound of gentle waves.
+Dining choices include 1 Pico, a premier restaurant, and The Living Room.

 Perched upon a peninsula on the Pacific Ocean, Terranea Resort is a true paradise unto itself.
 Just minutes away from the ever-bustling Los Angeles, the resort features Mediterranean architecture with private terraces, outdoor fireplaces, residential-like villas, casitas, and bungalows all decorated in calming earth tones.
 The three ocean view pools, eight distinct eateries, and world-class golf course will keep you busy, yet relaxed.
 Perfect for a romantic weekend getaway or family vacation.